manuel-covas/zoom-earlybird/README.md

 # zoom-earlybird
-Python script that automatically signs in to Zoom using SSO (only supported domains) and automatically attends a meeting schedule.\
+Python bot that automatically signs in to Zoom using SSO (only supported domains) and attends a meeting schedule.\
 Requires Python 3.6 or greater.

 # Contributing